RossMcMillan92/ITCSS-Sass-Structure/README.md

   // compiled css
   .list-hor, .breadcrumbs {/*...*/}
   ```
   This has just broken the ITCSS structure as we now have a component class mixed in with an object class.
 While this won't be an issue 95% of the time, a complex piece of code may cause specificity issues in later parts of the code.
 Extending has no real advantages other than arguably being more semantic.
-If semantics is an issue, leave an html comment in the markup clearly explaining your use of classes.
+If semantics is an issue, an html comment can be left in the markup to explain the used classes.

 2. Extending a class with nested rules can and will lots of unnecessary code. ![poorly compiled css](https://pbs.twimg.com/media/B8mlqv_CUAAi7Qg.png:large) Nesting in general should be avoided as much as possible, but if it is necessary, **never** extend it to another class.